 So what to do about wrinkles… If there are wrinkles, try a low setting on a steamer or iron, but of course, read the instructions on the tag before doing this.
 Remember that many children’s costumes are inexpensively made and could get damaged from high heat.

-Now that you can wash and preserve those costumes, you can allow siblings to rewear the next year, let your kids play dress-up or you could donate them!
+Now that you can wash and preserve those costumes, siblings can rewear them next year, your kids can play dress-up, or you could donate them!
 Happy Halloween, everyone!